House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (Ferrari Lake Forest)

 One of the reasons that Ferrari is such an iconic name in motorcars is its exclusivity.
 They are rare enough that the presence of a Ferrari still turns heads.
-To date, there have been more than 200,000 of the various Ferrari models manufactured sold.
+To date, more than 200,000 of the various Ferrari models have been sold.

 The Ferrari Legend